erandiganepola/wso2-cloud-flutter-demo/README.md

 flutter pub get
 ```

-## Create an application and change settings in Keymanager
+## Prerequisites to setup in Cloud
+- Create an API by setting endpoint to "https://restcountries.eu/#api-endpoints-capital-city"
+- Create an application by visiting API Cloud Store by enabling code grant with redirect URL
+- Subscribe to that API from the created applicaion
+- Signin to WSO2 Keymanager and enable `Allow Authentication without client secret` configuration under the OIDC service provider config
+- Set relevant values in cloned project's 'constants.dart' file

 ## Run the Application